If you’ve tried to cook up a top-round steak and it turned out dry and tough, you’re not the only one.

-- Place your top round on a baking tray.
-You can put a wire rack under to separate the juices that release.
+- Place your steak on a baking tray.
+You can put a wire rack under it to separate the juices that release.

 - Place it in the oven for around 5–7 minutes.
 Then reduce the temperature to around 300°F for another 5-6 minutes until the desired doneness.

-- You could cover the top round with foil before placing it in the oven and then keep the temperature at 325°F until done.
+- You could cover the steak with foil before placing it in the oven and then keep the temperature at 325°F until done.

 Oven Temperature For Cooking Top Round Steak

-For a 6-8 pound top round steak, preheat the oven to 325°F. If your meat is smaller or bigger, adjust the oven temperature at your discretion accordingly.
+For a 6-8 pound steak, preheat the oven to 325°F. If your meat is smaller or bigger, adjust the oven temperature at your discretion accordingly.

 Make sure you preheat the oven and only place the steak in once the oven is hot enough.

-If you put your top round in when the oven is not heated correctly, the steak will not seal and lose excessive juices leaving it dry and tough.
+If you put your steak in when the oven is not heated correctly, the steak will not seal and lose excessive juices leaving it dry and tough.